Gene Therapy for Hunter’s Disease

 Denisovan genes contribute to modern populations in south east Asia including the aboriginal peoples of Oceania.
 The Denisovan variant of the gene EPAS1, which aids the body’s response to limited oxygen availability, is common in Tibetans.
 It is thought to be an adaption to living at high altitude.

-These insights into the unexpectly complex origins of modern man provided by Prof. Pääbo’s study of genomes could never have been obtained by conventional archaeology or palaeontology.
+These insights into the unexpectedly complex origins of modern man provided by Prof. Pääbo’s study of genomes could never have been obtained by conventional archaeology or palaeontology.
 He has provided an accessible account of his research in his 2014 autobiographical book ‘Neanderthal Man: In Search of Lost Genomes’.

 © CC Rider